linuschirchir/linuschirchir.github.io/README.md

-# Welcome to the Repo of Linus Chirchir's Personal Portfolio Website
+# Linus Chirchir's Personal Portfolio Website Repository

 This repository contains the source code and configuration for my personal portfolio website, [linuschirchir.com](https://linuschirchir.com), created with Quarto, hosted on GitHub Pages, and deployed via GoDaddy.